ethereum/execution-spec-tests/docs/filling_tests/getting_started.md

 # Getting Started: Filling Tests

 By default, JSON test fixtures are generated from this repository's Python test cases using the [Ethereum Execution Layer Specification](https://github.com/ethereum/execution-specs) (EELS) reference implementation.
 The resulting JSON fixtures can be executed against execution clients to verify consensus.
-The process of generating fixtures is often referred to as "filling".

 1. Explore test cases via `--collect-only` and search for test cases that combine `PUSH0` and `DELEGATECALL` in the EVM functionality introduced in the Shanghai hard fork: